basho/basho_docs/content/riak/ts/1.6.0/using/querying/select.md

       AND temperature IS NULL
 ```

-IS NOT NULL is often used to operate on records which are fully populated to the
-point that an application requires.
-Within this context, the above query to
-locate records which do not satisfy such a requirement can be utilized to
+`IS NOT NULL` is often used to operate on records that are fully populated to the point that an application requires.
+Within this context, the above query to locate records that do not satisfy such a requirement can be utilized to
-investigate and subsequently reconcile records which are partially populated.
+investigate and subsequently reconcile records that are partially populated.

 Another common use of NULL condition predicates is determining the relative
-cardinality of the subset not containing a value for the _column_.
+cardinality of the subset not containing a value for the column.

 ## Client NULL Results